OpenEvalProject/evals/manuscripts/elife-46205/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/46205/elife-46205-fig1-v2.jpg)

-**Figure 1.:** A–C) and VPSEM (D–G) images and EDS spectra (H–M) of HCl demineralized, freeze-dried samples.(A–C) Samples rested on carbon tape upon SEM stubs and the pitting was a result of prior VPSEM and EDS analysis.
+**Figure 1.:** (A–C) Samples rested on carbon tape upon SEM stubs and the pitting was a result of prior VPSEM and EDS analysis.
 (A) Centrosaurus vessels and associated minerals.
 (B, F, L) Carcharias tooth.
 (C, G, M) Gallus.
 (D) Infilled Centrosaurus vessel.
 (E) Centrosaurus vessel, fibrous material along the center of the vessel, and associated reddish minerals around the vessel.
 (H) Centrosaurus vessel exterior from D. (I) Centrosaurus vessel infilling from D. (J) Associated reddish mineral in Centrosaurus.
 (K) Centrosaurus fibrous material from E. Centrosaurus samples are matrix-surrounded subterranean bone.

 These results show that the dinosaur bone yielded different structures when the bone apatite was removed compared to the more recent bone (i.e. primarily vessels as opposed to large fibrous masses).
 Furthermore, the dinosaur vessels are relatively inorganic in composition compared to the more recent bone, consistent with a mineralized biofilm (Schultze-Lam et al., 1996; Decho, 2010).

-## ATR FTIR of HCl demineralized bone
+### ATR FTIR of HCl demineralized bone

 ATR FTIR of a HCl demineralized, freeze-dried vessel from subterranean Centrosaurus bone revealed somewhat poorly resolved, broad organic peaks (Figure 2C) that were close in position to peaks that might be expected from various CH, CO, and amide bonds, as well as water, phosphate, and potentially carbonate and silicate bonds (Lindgren et al., 2011; Surmik et al., 2016; Lee et al., 2017); also see publicly available NIST libraries).
 Pleistocene-Holocene shark tooth (Figure 2B) and modern chicken bone (Figure 2A) demineralization products similarly revealed peaks consistent with organic and phosphatic peaks, and the chicken bone had particularly strong organic peaks relative to phosphate.
 Maintaining close contact of the sample to the Ge crystal was difficult, resulting in the poorly resolved peaks, especially in the shark tooth sample.